robang74/git-functions/README.md

 * `gfhelp`: like `gflist` but in a fancier way
 * `no-opts`: print every arg that does not start with minus
 * `gfupdate`: update the installation and reload the functions
-* `gitshell`: spawns a restricted shell with the git-funtions enviroment
+* `gitshell`: spawns a restricted shell with the git-funtcions enviroment
 * `cdtop`: change directory to the top level of the repository and prints the full path
 * `redef_git`: redefine the function `_git()` which is used internally
 * `reset_git`: reset `_git()` to the default command `git`